Safe Bus Riding Rules

 (17) Drivers and bus aides must have access to appropriate information about the child to the degree that such information might affect safe transportation and medical well-being.
 This information must be available in the vehicle or readily accessible in the transportation office.
 All such information is strictly confidential.

-(18) No electronic devices (cell phones, battery operated games, cameras, laser pointers, etc) are allowed on buses during regular routes.
-The only exception to this will be MP3 players for grades 5-12.
-Any device with a flash is considered an electronic device.
-These items will be removed and held by the driver.
+(18) No electronic devices (cell phones, battery operated games, devices with flash, cameras, laser pointers, etc) are allowed on school buses.
+The only exception to this will be cell phones for grades 5th through 12th for gaming, music, texting and only with headphones.
+If in violation, these items will be removed and held by the driver.
 If taken away on the morning route, the device will be given to the building principal and discipline action will follow.
 If removed and held on the afternoon route, the device will be given back to the student before the student departs the bus and discipline action will follow.

 Safety is important when riding or driving a school bus.
 If a student’s behavior becomes a problem by not following the above rules, riding privileges may be revoked.